nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_population.md

       <td style="font-size: 13px">‘active’ for all active allergies. ‘resolved’ for resolved allergies.</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">Code</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
-      <td style="font-size: 13px">Producers which support the concept of resolved/ended allergies should set the clinicalStatus of resolved allergies to ‘resolved’.</td>
+      <td style="font-size: 13px">Producers which support the concept of resolved/ended allergies **SHOULD** set the clinicalStatus of resolved allergies to ‘resolved’.</td>
     </tr>
     <tr>
       <td style="font-size: 13px"><code class="highlighter-rouge">verificationStatus</code></td>
       <td style="font-size: 13px">Fixed value of ‘unconfirmed’</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">Code</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
       <td style="font-size: 13px">DO NOT USE - this value is mandatory in base FHIR so cannot be removed.
-It is not a concept in GP systems and as such no meaning should be attributed to this field in consuming systems.</td>
+It is not a concept in GP systems and as such no meaning **SHOULD** be attributed to this field in consuming systems.</td>
     </tr>
     <tr>
       <td style="font-size: 13px"><code class="highlighter-rouge">type</code></td>
       <td style="font-size: 13px">Set to ‘allergy’ for reactions which are allergenic in nature (immunological), a value of ‘intolerance may be used to indicate Adverse Reactions (not immunologic in nature).
 Where the type is unknown the type element may be omitted.</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">Code</code></td>
       <td style="text-align: center; font-size: 13px">O</td>
-      <td style="font-size: 13px">Some systems allow explicit identification of Adverse Reactions and Intolerances and the type should be used to make this distinction where it exists.</td>
+      <td style="font-size: 13px">Some systems allow explicit identification of Adverse Reactions and Intolerances and the type **SHOULD** be used to make this distinction where it exists.</td>
     </tr>
     <tr>
       <td style="font-size: 13px"><code class="highlighter-rouge">category</code></td>
       <td style="font-size: 13px">Use ‘medication’ for all drug allergy types, ‘environmental’ for all non-drug allergies.
-The other values in the ValueSet (food and biologic) should not be used by convention.</td>
+The other values in the ValueSet (food and biologic) **SHOULD NOT** be used by convention.</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">Code</code></td>
       <td style="text-align: center; font-size: 13px">M</td>
       <td style="font-size: 13px">See note on ‘AllergyIntolerance Category’.</td>